 If possible, get something in writing to say your proposed shed is exempt (even if you have to pay a fee).
 That way you can keep it on file in case there are any questions or problems in the years to come.

-Whatever you do, don’t just take the advice of a neighbour, friend or salesperson to the effect that “you don’t need approval for sheds around here”, as the consequences are too severe.
+Whatever you do, don’t just take the advice of a neighbour, friend or salesperson to the effect that “you don’t need council approval for building a shed around here”, as the consequences are too severe.

-Many times we’ve had customers tell us they have been “told” they don’t need any approvals, but when we do the proper checks, we find out they do.
+Many times we’ve had customers tell us they have been “told” they don’t need council approval to build a shed, but when we do the proper checks, we find out they do.